 - Must include a summary that describes and aids interpretation of the submitted data and information.

 - Must include a description of any deviations from the Quality Assurance Project Plan or other problems with sample collection or analytical processes that could affect data quality.

 How To Send Data Packages

-Michelle Rousey or by regular mail to Michelle Rousey, Quality Assurance Officer, Illinois Environmental Protection Agency, Bureau of Water, P.O.
+Michelle Rousey or mail to Michelle Rousey, Quality Assurance Officer, Illinois Environmental Protection Agency, Bureau of Water, P.O.
 Box 19276, Springfield, Illinois, 62794-9276.